mocdaniel/dashing-icinga2/README.md

 that lets you build beautiful dashboards.

-This dashing implementation uses the Icinga 2 API to show basic alerts on your dashboard.
+This dashing implementation uses the Icinga 2 API to show alerts on your dashboard.

 ![Dashing Icinga 2](public/dashing_icinga2_overview.png "Dashing Icinga 2")